bhaskarkumar222/Superstore-Sales-Analysis/README.md

   - Office Supplies Drive the Majority of Sales of 61.5% the business relies heavily on this category.
   - **Technology** Products Have a Lower Share of **18.88%**.

+# Final Conclusion

+ This Power BI dashboard enables **smarter business decisions** by providing **clear sales trends, profit analysis and return insights**.
+Moving forward, the company should focus on:
+- **Expanding profitable product categories** and reducing dependency on high-return items.
+- **Optimizing costs in low-profit regions** through pricing strategies and operational improvements.

+With these actions, the company can **increase profitability, reduce losses, and drive sustainable business growth**.